 For parents of children undergoing assessment for ASD or children who have been newly diagnosed, the websites of the National Autistic Society and Ambitious about Autism are good places to start.

 0808 800 4104 - Autism Helpline (open 10am-4pm Monday to Thursday and 9am-3pm on Fridays).

 The National Autistic Society now has a telephone service, run by parents of children with ASD to provide emotional support to others.
 The telephone number is 0808 800 4106, which you can call at any time, day or night, and leave a message for another parent to call you back at a time that suits you (including evenings and weekends).

-If your child has been diagnosed with ASD there is a “Starting Off” workshop here in Buxton run by the Child Development Psychology Team at Chesterfield Royal Hospital..
-It will be taking place on Monday 20th May between 9.30am and 4.30pm at Fairfield Children’s Centre and anyone interested in reserving a place should email CRHFT.CDPAdmin@nhs.net.
+If your child has been diagnosed with ASD the Child Development Psychology Team at Chesterfield Royal Hospital run “Starting Off” workshops here in Buxton.
+Anyone interested in reserving a place and finding out the dates of the workshops should email CRHFT.CDPAdmin@nhs.net.

 For those able to travel further afield, Space 4 Autism in Macclesfield runs a whole host of groups and activities for children with ASD and their families. www.space4autism.com